Skip to content

 At the heart of your truck, the transmission lets you control speed and torque.
 In the world of semi-trucks, you'll almost always find one of two kinds: manual or automatic.
 Manual transmissions, the long-time industry standard, give drivers direct control over gear selection with a clutch and shifter.
 Automatics, which have become increasingly popular, handle all the shifting for you.
 You might also hear about Automated Manual Transmissions (AMTs), which blend features of both but operate like an automatic from the driver's seat.
 Knowing which system your truck uses is key because their internal workings, maintenance needs, and common repair issues can be quite different.

-Manual vs. Automatic: What's the Difference?
+Manual vs. Automatic: What's the Real Difference?

 The biggest difference between manual and automatic transmissions comes down to the driving experience.
 A manual transmission gives you a more hands-on feel, requiring you to use a clutch pedal and gear stick to shift.
 Many seasoned drivers prefer this level of control over their vehicle's performance.
 On the other hand, an automatic transmission does the work for you, changing gears on its own based on your speed and the engine's workload.
 This makes for a simpler, more effortless drive, especially in stop-and-go traffic.
 Each style has its own set of performance characteristics and maintenance requirements, which is important to keep in mind when considering repairs or your next truck.